MicrosoftDocs/azure-ai-docs/articles/ai-studio/ai-services/how-to/quickstart-github-models.md

     :::image type="content" source="../../media/ai-services/add-model-deployments/models-deploy-endpoint-url.png" alt-text="An screenshot showing how to get the URL and key associated with the deployment." lightbox="../../media/ai-services/add-model-deployments/models-deploy-endpoint-url.png":::

-At this point, the model you selected will be ready to consume.
+At this point, the model you selected is ready to consume.

 > [!TIP]
 > Use the parameter `model="<deployment-name>` to route your request to this deployment. *Deployments work as an alias of a given model under certain configurations*.
 See [Routing](../concepts/endpoints.md#routing) concept page to learn how Azure AI Services route deployments.

 ## Upgrade your code to use the new endpoint

 Once your Azure AI Services resource is configured, you can start consuming it from your code.
-You will need the endpoint URL and key for it, which can be found in the **Overview** section:
+You need the endpoint URL and key for it, which can be found in the **Overview** section:

 :::image type="content" source="../../media/ai-services/overview/overview-endpoint-and-key.png" alt-text="An screenshot showing how to get the URL and key associated with the resource." lightbox="../../media/ai-services/overview/overview-endpoint-and-key.png":::

-You can use any of the supported SDKs to get predictions out from the endpoint.
-The following SDKs are officially supported:
+You can use any of the supported SDK's to get predictions out from the endpoint.
+The following SDK's are officially supported:

 * OpenAI SDK
 * Azure OpenAI SDK